Getting started with the C++ SDKΒΆ

 MfxMesh input_mesh = GetInput(kOfxMeshMainInput).GetMesh(); MfxMeshProps input_props; input_mesh.FetchProperties(input_props); int count = GetParam<int>("count").GetValue(); double3 translation = GetParam<double3>("translation").GetValue();

-Added to in section 5
+Added to in sections 36 and 37

 Allocating memory just requires to multiply everything by the count